Jstith/DataStructures/homeworks/Stith-homework-7.md

 ```
 Dictionaries

-A Dictionary is a set S mde up of n elements: x0  x1  x2  x3 ... xn-1  that
+A Dictionary is a set S made up of n elements: x0  x1  x2  x3 ... xn-1  that
 has the following functions.

 Functions: